sonamchawla5783/Billions-agent-verify/README.md

 # Billions Verified Agent Identity – Setup Guide

+This guide explains how to set up **Verified Agent Identity on Ubuntu / WSL (Ubuntu environment)**.

-This guide explains how to install and run the **verified-agent-identity** scripts and link an agent DID with a human identity on the **Billions Network**.
+This guide explains how to install and run the verified-agent-identity scripts and link an agent DID with a human identity on the Billions Network.

 ---